nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Error handling**

-Exceptions are thrown for the following:
+Exceptions are thrown/handled for the following:

 1. When the user enters a command without any name, description or quantity (missing all of `n/ q/ d/`).
 This is done in `EditCommandParser`.
 2. When the user sets the relative flag (`r/`) without any associated quantity.
 This is done in `EditCommandParser`.